How Can I Manage My Diabetes?

-- Obtain a monitor that has a larger-print display, such as the ACCU-CHEK Aviva Plus System, the TrueTrack Smart System, or the FreedomStyle Freedom Lite System.
+- Obtain a monitor that has a larger-print display, backlighting, or contrast/reverse contrast, such as the One Touch IQ, pictured at left.

 Even if your monitor has a large print display and/or speech capability, you may still want to use additional low vision, tactile, and/or auditory techniques to help with accurate and effective blood glucose monitoring:

-- Explore your test strips either (a) visually to identify color differences or (b) tactilely to identify textural features.
+- Explore your test strips either (a) visually to identify color differences or (b) by touch to identify textural features.
 This will help you position the strip in the proper direction before inserting it into the monitor.

 - Before obtaining a blood drop for self-monitoring of blood glucose, increase blood flow by shaking your hand gently at your side and washing your hands in warm water.

-- Try this technique: (1) Use your left index finger as a "marker" and place it parallel with the slot that holds the test strip; (2) Hold the test strip in your right hand so that it is parallel with, and touching, the left, or "marker" finger; (3) Using the "marker" finger as a guide, insert the test strip into the monitor.
+- Try this technique for inserting the test strip: (1) Use your left index finger as a "marker" and place it parallel with the slot that holds the test strip; (2) Hold the test strip in your right hand so that it is parallel with, and touching, the left, or "marker" finger; (3) Using the "marker" finger as a guide, insert the test strip into the monitor.
 Reverse these instructions if you are left-handed.

 - If you have low vision and find it difficult to locate the blood droplet/sample after lancing your finger, (a) bring your finger closer to your eye; (b) use additional lighting; or (c) hold your finger with the droplet against a white or other contrasting background.